BrindleDigital/rentfetch/readme.txt

 = Will this work if I have hundreds of properties? =

 Yes.
-You'll want to use the `[propertiessearch]' shortcode to show a full availability search.
+You'll want to use the `[propertysearch]' shortcode to show a full availability search.

 = Is there a way to show all of my properties, even if some of them don't have any availability at tht moment? =